A\N: Welcome to the party. I hope you're strapped in, cuz it's gonna be a bumpy ride...

 It was just Draco's luck that he and Harry had nearly every class together.
 Most likely it was McGonagall's design, seeing as—technically—they had planned these weekend sessions together.

-At least the joke of a Potion's professor hadn't paired them together.
-Getting Padma as a partner was the biggest relief he'd felt in months, which he later realized was a depressing testament to how rotten his life had gotten.
+At least their joke of a Potion's professor hadn't paired them together.
+Getting Padma as a partner was the biggest relief he'd felt in months, which he later realized was a depressing testament to how awful his life had gotten.

 "Keep it down over there will you?"
 Harry hissed, and Draco felt reality jerk around him.
-Padma's startled eyes met his over the cauldron when she saw him fumble his cicada shell, and her smile fell as something just short of pity flashed across her face.
+Padma's startled eyes met his over the cauldron when she saw him fumble his cicada shell.
+Her smile fell as something just short of pity flashed across her face.

-Not saying a word, Padma took the remainder of shells and the knife and finished cutting.
+Not saying a word, Padma took the remainder of shells and finished cutting.

-It wasn't very long before Draco decided that he needed a distraction.
+It wasn't long before Draco decided that he needed a distraction.

 Seeing Harry every weekend was proving much harder than he'd initially anticipated.
-Harry's presence was like a constant thorn in his side, and no matter how Draco tried he couldn't seem to keep his eyes off of that dark tumble of hair, or the curve of that tanned cheek, or the long line of that exposed neck.
+Harry's presence was like a constant thorn in his side.
+No matter how he tried, he couldn't seem to keep his eyes off of that dark tumble of hair, or the curve of that tanned cheek, or the long line of that throat.

-It wasn't until the third week of classes, when Draco had caught himself staring yet again, that he realized who Harry was standing next to.
+It wasn't until the third week of classes, when Draco had caught himself staring during the Potion's lecture yet again, that he realized who Harry was sitting next to.
 Terry Boot.